microwavekonijn/ps2census/README.md

 ## Disclaimer

-The PS2 Census Client comes with no warranties.
+The PS2 Census Library comes with no warranties.
 This software is as is and usage is at the developer/users own discretion.